eldipa/book-of-gehn/posts/matasano/set-4-hashes/2023-04-05-Hash-Length-Extension-Attack.md

 Unfortunately this *prefix-keyed hash* for MAC is **broken**.

-Some very well known hash functions *expose* their internal states which allows an adversary to **append** data to the message and **continue** the hash computation and generate a **new valid MAC**.
+Some very well known hash functions *expose* their internal states that allows an adversary to **append** data to the message and **continue** the hash computation and generate a **new valid MAC**.